gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Sorry!"

 Dockety had stopped so abruptly that Maddie walked right into it.
-Two green laser beams skittered across the ground for a second.
+Its lasers skittered across the ground for a second.
 "There is a path here," it said.
 "Processing.
-Curious---it is not in the database."
+Curious—it is not in the database."

 "Does it go up to the highway?"
 Maddy asked.